bhargav-ds1/BlogSummarizer/README.md

 ## Project Boundaries

-- **Purpose**: The project aims only to summarize the blogs, so the application restricts its use only for summarization purposes. (i.e user input is taken only in the form of selection.).
-While, it is tempting to have additional functionality such as chatbot which can be used by the user to query the blog content it is treated as out of scope to avoid introducing extra complications.
+- **Purpose**: The project aims only to summarize the blogs, so the application restricts its use only to summarization. purposes. (i.e., user input is taken only in the form of selection.).
+While it is tempting to have additional functionality such as a chatbot, which can be used by the user to query the blog content it is treated as out of scope to avoid introducing extra complications and misuse.
 - **Manually initiate blog Re-Fetching**: The blogs are fetched automatically, but if a new blog is added to the website, then the blogs are to be refetched.
 This is done by setting a boolean variable in the config file.
-In future, an event-driven approach which re-fetches when new blogs are added would be great to maintain timely data.
+In future, An event-driven approach that re-fetches when new blogs are added would be great to maintain timely data.
-- **LLM providers**: There are a lot of providers of LLMs which provide inference APIs to access and use LLMs.
-Only some of the popular one's are considered in this project currently.
+- **LLM providers**: There are a lot of providers of LLMs that provide inference APIs to access and use LLMs.
+Only some of the popular ones are considered in this project currently.
 The decision is biased to reduce or avoid incurring any charges.

 ## Prerequisites